izzeddin62/alu-shell/io_redirections_and_filters/README.md

 The script finds all empty files and directories in the current directory and all sub-directories.
 ### 24-gifs
 The script lists all the files with a .gif extension in the current directory and all its sub-directories.
+### 25-acrostic
+The script decodes acrostics that use the first letter of each line.